SebOuellette/Socketry/README.md

     socket.end();
 });
 ```

+### Rooms
+Rooms have not yet been added, but you will be able to join multiple rooms in the client, and host multiple rooms on a server.
+As a client, all the rooms you join must be on the same server, unless you create another client that connects a different address.

 ### .send()
 When sending with the client, you send an object.
 You can have any property inside the object, as long as the server will accept it.